SELF GUIDED AUDIO TOURS HAWAII

 We already talked about the massive amount of snow that Lake Tahoe gets.
 So why doesn’t this alpine lake ever freeze?

-It’s because of Tahoe’s unique geology and climate, with several factors contributing to keeping that big lake from turning into a block of ice.
+Well, because of Tahoe’s unique geology and climate, several factors contribute to keeping that big lake from turning into a block of ice.
 Here are those factors:

 Lake Tahoe is an extremely deep lake, with a maximum depth of 1,645 feet (501 meters).
 The deep water allows the lake to retain heat and helps prevent it from freezing over.